menu

 Demographics

 The people who call Kirklin home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kirklin residents report their race to be White, followed by Asian.
-Important ancestries of people in Kirklin include German, English, Irish, Scottish, and Welsh.
+Important ancestries of people in Kirklin include German, English, Irish, Polish, and Scottish.

 The most common language spoken in Kirklin is English.
-Other important languages spoken here include Langs. of India and Spanish.
+Other important languages spoken here include Spanish and Langs. of India.

 Notable & Unique Neighborhood Characteristics